-Each year you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve (service agreement) that is available electronically from the Department of Education website.
+Each year you receive a Federal TEACH Grant, you must sign a TEACH Grant Agreement to Serve (service agreement) that is available electronically on StudentAid.gov.
 The TEACH Grant service agreement specifies the conditions under which the grant will be awarded and the teaching service requirements, and includes an acknowledgment by you that you understand that if you do not meet the teaching service requirements you must repay the grant as a Direct Unsubsidized Loan, with interest accrued from the date the grant funds were first disbursed.

-To avoid repaying the TEACH Grant with interest you must be a highly-qualified full-time teacher in a high-need subject area for at least 4 years at a school serving low-income students.
+To avoid repaying the Federal TEACH Grant with interest you must be a highly qualified full-time teacher in a high-need subject area for at least four years at a school serving low-income students.
 Specific definitions of these terms are included in the sections below.

-You must complete the 4 years of teaching within 8 years of finishing the program (or otherwise ceasing enrollment or losing eligibility in a program) for which you received the grant.
-You incur a 4-year teaching obligation for each educational program for which you received TEACH Grant funds; however, you may work off multiple 4-year obligations simultaneously under certain circumstances.
-For examples of how the timeline for the teaching service obligation applies for each grant received, refer to the available PDF download.
+You must complete the four years of teaching within eight years of finishing the program (if a student ceases enrollment, they lose eligibility) for which you received the grant.
+You incur a four-year teaching obligation for each educational program for which you received Federal TEACH Grant funds; however, you may work off multiple four-year obligations simultaneously under certain circumstances.

 You must perform the teaching service as a highly-qualified teacher, which is defined in federal law.
 The definition can be found online.